About

 Why do we do what we do?

 Those who are born with a disability and those who acquire one through accident, illness or old age are disadvantaged in society compared to the rest of us in so many ways.
-You can review the context for our work – why we are needed – here or download a summary using the link below.
+You can review the context for our work – why we are needed – here.

 “Disabled people were hit harder than most by austerity.
 The benefit cuts combined with the narrative of who was deserving or undeserving of support left a constant climate of fear for many.
 This fear was on top of barriers – discrimination – already faced by disabled people in everyday life.
 It can break your trust in systems and people.
 It has caused profound social isolation for many.
 It makes it harder to communicate and connect socially to those who have not got lived experience of instability.”
 Becca Bunce, John Ellerman Foundation